WPManageNinja/paymattic-docs/docs/faq/how-to-fix-not-sending-email-confirmations-issue-in-wordpress-with-paymattic.md

 ## 3. Test Server Email Functionality

-If you see "**unable to send email error in API log**", test your server's email capability:
+If there is any issue with your server configuration it will show you the message “**unable to send email error in API log**,” and to fix the issue you should test the email sending function on your server.

 1. Install and activate the **Check & Log Email** plugin
 2. Go to **Check & Log Email** in WordPress dashboard